M.S. in Special Education

 - Meets Maryland State Department of Education requirements for certification.

 - Encompasses both state-of-the-art research and best classroom practices.

 This program is geared toward advanced certification for certified teachers and personnel holding provisional certification with teaching responsibilities for special needs students working in approved schools.
 This program has been evaluated and approved by the Maryland Higher Education Commission (MHEC), the National Council for Teacher Education (NCATE), and the Maryland State Department of Education (MSDE).

-For those seeking initial teaching certification, please see our BEST Special Education track.
+For those seeking initial teaching certification, please see our M.S. in Teaching Special Education track.

 Pennsylvania teachers currently certified in Elementary or Secondary education wishing to add Special Education to their credentials must complete an approved program in consultation with an advisor.